Conservation in boreal and Arctic Canada

-The way that the Nature Conservancy of Canada (NCC) works towards protecting and caring for the land in Canada’s boreal and arctic regions is different from the work we do in southern Canada.
+The way that the Nature Conservancy of Canada (NCC) works toward protecting and caring for the land in Canada’s boreal and Arctic regions is different from the work we do in southern Canada.

 Tallurutiup Imanga in the high arctic is home to globally significant populations of narwhal (Photo by Oceans North)

 Across the boreal and Arctic regions, few lands are privately owned.
 Instead, management of lands and waters are the shared responsibility of governments (Indigenous, federal, provincial, territorial and municipal), corporations (who may control rights to natural resources in the mining, energy and forestry sectors), Indigenous communities whose traditional territories span these landscapes, and other northern residents.